rome/tools/website/src/_includes/docs/cli-commands.md

 #### `rome config pop <key> <value>`

 Pop the string `value` from an array at `key`.
 If the `key` doesn't exist then it will be created.
-You pass multiple values to remove separated by space.
+You can pass multiple values to remove, separated by space.

 #### `rome config location`